Tom Rosenstiel: Works

 In 2001, Rosenstiel co-authored with Bill Kovach the book The Elements of Journalism, which identifies, explains and traces intellectual origins of the core principles of American journalism and their role in civil society.
 Updated in 2007, in 2013 and again in 2021, Elements has been called "one of five essential books on journalism (Roger Mudd, The Wall Street Journal), a "modern classic" (William Safire, The New York Times) and "the most important book on the relationship of journalism and democracy published in the last 50 years" (Roy Clark, Poynter Institute).
-Elements has been translated into more than two dozen languages and is the winner of the Goldsmith Book Prize from Harvard University, the Society of Professional Journalists Sigma Delta Chi Award for research in journalism and the Bart Richards Award for Media Criticism from Pennsylvania State University.
+Elements is the winner of the Goldsmith Book Prize from Harvard University, the Society of Professional Journalists Sigma Delta Chi Award for research in journalism and the Bart Richards Award for Media Criticism from Pennsylvania State University.

 Among his other books on journalism are Blur: How to Know What's True in the Age of Information Overload (2011), also with Kovach, which offers a roadmap for how consumers can determine whether the news they encounter is reliable and an outline for how journalism must change to meet the changing needs of the 21st-century citizen; and The New Ethics of Journalism: Principles for the 21st Century, co-edited with Kelly McBride of the Poynter Institute (Sage, 2013).

 In February 2017, he published his first novel, Shining City, about a Supreme Court nomination battle.
 His second novel The Good Lie was published in February 2019.
-Both books are part of a series featuring political fixers Peter Rena and Randi Brooks.
-His third novel with the same characters, entitled Oppo was published in December 2019, about the campaign for the presidency.
-His fourth novel, 'The Days To Come' is due in November 2021.
+His third novel entitled Oppo was published in December 2019, about the campaign for the presidency.
+His fourth novel, 'The Days To Come' was published in November 2021.
+All four novels feature the political fixers Peter Rena and Randi Brooks.

+He is also the author of The Next Journalism: How the Press Must Change to Serve Democracy, published in August 2026.
+The book examines how journalism must evolve to address technological disruption and better serve democratic society.